 Introduction to Links

-This is a little diagram how I visualize the relationship between the links:
+- A little diagram how I visualize the relationship between links

 A hard link is a directory entry that associates a name with a file on a file system.
 All directory-based file systems must have (at least) one hard link giving the original name for each file.